 Winter: June – August

-I recommend travelling to Cusco/Peru in winter, as it is dry season and will be much more enjoyable than wet season.
+I recommend travelling to Cusco/Peru in winter, as it is dry season and will be much more enjoyable.

-I recommend staying in Cusco for 7 – 10 days as there is soooo much to do and see in the area.
+I recommend staying in Cusco for a minimum of 7 days as there is sooo much to do and see in the area.